mrasband/tmk_keyboard/doc/keymap.md

 ### 0.2 Layer Precedence and Transparency
-Note that ***higher layer has higher priority on stack of layers***, namely firmware falls down from top layer to bottom to look up keycode.
-Once it spots keycode other than **`KC_TRNS`**(transparent) on a layer it stops searching and lower layers aren't referred.
+Note that ***higher layer has higher priority on stack of layers***, namely firmware falls down from top layer to bottom to look up a keycode.
+Once it spots a keycode other than **`KC_TRNS`** (transparent) on a layer it stops searching and lower layers aren't referred.

 You can place `KC_TRNS` on overlay layer changes just part of layout to fall back on lower or base layer.
 Key with `KC_TRANS` doen't has its own keycode and refers to lower valid layers for keycode, instead.